Last updated on July 6th, 2022 at 10:42 am

-Today’s post is about how accomplishing my dream of personal finance mastery is going to require more than technical change.
+Today’s post is about how accomplishing my dream of personal finance mastery is going to require more than a technical change.
 It’s going to require adaptive change.

 It can be safely concluded that: